Majorana bound states in a superconducting Rashba nanowire in the presence of antiferromagnetic order: Electronic properties

 \subsection{Localization of the Majorana modes}

 Localization of the Majorana states can be studied via the zero--energy LDOS~(\ref{eq.bdg_ldos}).
 Exemplary results for several values of the chemical potential $\mu$ as the magnetic field $h$ is increased are shown in Fig.~\ref{fig.ldos}.
+The MBS emerging within the main and additional branches of the topological phase diagram are marked by $\mathcal{M}$ and $\mathcal{A}$, respectively.
 In each topological phase, independently of the topological branch, the MBS are well localized around each end of the chain.
 We can also observe the exponential decay of the MBS starting near the end of the chain and decaying to the middle.
 Moreover, for sufficiently high $h$, alternating oscillations of the Majorana bound states energies around the Fermi level are observed in the form of horizontal lines that represent the distribution of zero--energy states on the entire nanowire.
 The same behavior have been discussed in the context of the energy gap in the previous section.
-With increasing magnetic field, we can observe a series of topological phase transition from trivial to non-trivial and vice-versa as one would cross the branches of the topological phase diagram [cf.~Fig.~\ref{fig.diagram_nu}].
+With increasing magnetic field, we can observe a series of topological phase transition from trivial to non trivial and vice-versa as one would cross the branches of the topological phase diagram [cf.~Fig.~\ref{fig.diagram_nu}].